rhildred/tstest/README.md

 ...
 Introduction to control structures with typescript.

-Two lectures ago we spoke about programming in general terms.
-The foundational programming control structures were mentioned, these being selection, iteration and sequence:
+The foundational programming control structures are selection, iteration and sequence:

 ![oracle programming](http://docs.oracle.com/cd/A87860_01/doc/appdev.817/a77069/03_strua.gif "oracle programming")